SystemsApproach/tcpcc/algorithm.rst

 retransmit mechanism can detect up to three dropped packets per window.

-Finally, there is one last improvement we can make.
+There is one last improvement we can make.
 When the fast retransmit mechanism signals congestion, rather than drop the congestion window all the way back to one packet and run slow start, it is possible to use the ACKs that are still in the pipe to clock the sending of packets.
 This mechanism, which is called *fast recovery*, effectively removes the slow start phase that happens between when fast retransmit detects a lost packet and additive increase begins.
 For example, fast recovery avoids the slow start period between 3.8 and 4 seconds in :numref:`Figure %s <fig-trace2>` and instead simply cuts the congestion window in half (from 22 KB to 11 KB) and resumes additive increase.
 In other words, slow start is only used at the beginning of a connection and whenever a coarse-grained timeout occurs.
 At all other times, the congestion window is following a pure additive increase/multiplicative decrease pattern.

 4.6 TCP CUBIC
 --------------

+..
+	Lots of intervening years not accounted for here.
+More about the BSD-to-Linux transistion might also be helpful. -llp

+..
+	And, this section is pretty thin, but I don't have enough insight into CUBIC to embellish. -llp

 A variant of the standard TCP algorithm, called CUBIC, is the default congestion control algorithm distributed with Linux.
 CUBIC’s primary goal is to support networks with large delay × bandwidth products,